Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

-In the following we focus on the alternative Bayesian method, which often allows for a more transparent interpretation than frequentist inference.
-In particular, a confidence set is often related to a Bayesian posterior credible region with a diffuse prior.
-In the Bayesian setting, we can interpret the event that $\bar A \neq \emptyset$ as the existence of a FPR/TPR pair along the machine ROC curve that simultaneously dominates 95\% of the posterior distribution of $\theta_{H}$.
-A Bayesian credible set is then constructed to replace approximate frequentist confidence regions based on the asymptotic normal distribution.
+In the following we focus on an alternative Bayesian method, which often allows for a more transparent interpretation than frequentist inference.
+The Bayesian approach combines a prior distribution of the underlying population parameters with the likelihood of the data given the population parameters to produce a posterior distribution of the parameters given the data, which is then used in a decision theoretic framework where a threshold is chosen to minimize the posterior expected loss function.
+The combination of a multinomial likelihood function with a Dirichlet conjugate prior drastically improves computability.
+Simulating the posterior distribution of the key FPR/TPR parameters to construct a Bayesian credible set is facilitated by writing them as a vector function of the multinomial parameters whose posterior distribution is given analytically through the conjugate prior.

+The empirical results suggest that the Bayesian method is less conservative and suggests replacement of more doctors by the machine algorithm than the frequentist method does.

 Computing a Bayesian posterior distribution requires two key inputs: the likelihood of the data given the population value of $\theta_{H}$, and a prior distribution for the underlying population parameters.
-Each observation in the data set consists of both the doctor diagnoses and the ground truth of pregnancy outcomes, and follows a multinomial distribution with four categories: diagnosed as risky and abnormal birth outcome; not diagnosed as risky and abnormal birth outcome; diagnosed as risky and normal birth outcome; not diagnosed as risky and normal birth outcome.
-The multinomial probabilities have three free parameters: \bs t_1 = \mathbb{E} Y \hat Y,\ t_2 = \mathbb{E} ,\ t_3 = \mathbb{E} ,\ t_{4} = \mathbb{E} , \end{split}\end{align} where $t_1 + t_2 + t_3 + t_4 = 1$.
+Each observation in the dataset consists of both the doctor diagnoses and the ground truth of pregnancy outcomes, and follows a multinomial distribution with four categories: diagnosed as risky and abnormal birth outcome; not diagnosed as risky and abnormal birth outcome; diagnosed as risky and normal birth outcome; not diagnosed as risky and normal birth outcome.
+The parameters of the multinomial probabilities are: \bs t_1 = \mathbb{E} Y \hat Y,\ t_2 = \mathbb{E} ,\ t_3 = \mathbb{E} ,\ t_{4} = \mathbb{E} . \end{split}\end{align} Since $t_1 + t_2 + t_3 + t_4 = 1$, we choose the first three as free parameters.
 The multinomial distribution is a completely specified parametric model and allows for exact likelihood Bayesian posterior distribution computation.
-The likelihood of the data given the parameters $t=\(t_1, t_2, t_3\)$ depends only on a set of sufficient statistics $\hat t=\(\hat t_1, \hat t_2, \hat t_3\)$ summarizing information from the data, where
+The likelihood of the data given the free parameters $t=\(t_1, t_2, t_3\)$ depends only on a set of sufficient statistics $\hat t=\(\hat t_1, \hat t_2, \hat t_3\)$ where

-In particular, we can write the data likelihood as (where we use $\mathbb{D}$ to refer to \textit{Data}):
+In particular, we can write the data likelihood as (where $\mathbb{D}$ refers to \textit{Data}):

 Given a prior distribution of $t$, denoted as $\pi\(t\)$, the posterior distribution of the parameter $t$, denoted as $p\(t \vert \mathbb{D}\)$ can usually be simulated or calculated analytically: